gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 ### Usage

+!!! note "FusionFix"
+    Note that FusionFix already includes DXVK by default and you can toggle it on in the Graphics tab.
+However, you can still update DXVK manually.

 1. Go to the latest [release page](https://github.com/gillian-guide/GTAIVSetupUtilityWPF/releases/latest).
 2. Download :material-file-download:`GTAIVSetupUtilityWPF.exe`.
 3. Run the tool.
 4. Press `Open` and select your game folder.
 Follow the in-app instructions if any pop-ups appear.
-5. Press `Install DXVK` and `Setup launch options` in sequence.
+5. Press `Install DXVK` (or `Update DXVK`) and `Setup launch options` in sequence.
     - If experienced, you can manually configure the options.
 There is usually no need to, though.
     - If any issues occur, [report them on the Discord server](../index.md/#navigation).

-??? warning "For NVIDIA 50-series RTX GPU users"
+???+ warning "For NVIDIA 50-series RTX GPU users"
-    Currently, the game will not launch with DXVK installed with latest drivers.
-The workaround is as follows:

-    1. Install DXVK.
-    2. Temporarily remove/rename :fontawesome-solid-gears:`dinput8.dll` from the game folder.
-    3. Open the command prompt as an administrator and run the following:

-        ```bash
-        reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" /v DevOverrideEnable /t REG_DWORD /d 1.
-        ```

-    4. Restart the PC.
-    5. Go to the latest [Release page](https://github.com/marekzajac97/nvgpucomp32_patch) of the required patch.
-    6. Download the :fontawesome-solid-gears:`nvgpucomp32.dll`.
-Make sure your driver version is the same as the release's name.
-    7. In the game folder, create folders called :material-folder: ==PlayGTAIV.exe.local== and :material-folder: ==GTAIV.exe.local== and put the downloaded file in both folders.
-    8. Launch the game once.
-    9. Once ensured that the game loaded, restore :fontawesome-solid-gears:`dinput8.dll` to the game folder.
-    10. Open the command prompt as an administrator and run the following:

-        ```bash
-        reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options" /v DevOverrideEnable /t REG_DWORD /d 0.
-        ```
-    11. Restart the PC again.

-    If updating drivers, the procedure has to be done again (steps 5-7 can be skipped) until NVIDIA resolves the issue.
+    Make sure your drivers are up-to-date.
+For several months, the drivers used to insta-crash all 50-series users.
+Latest drivers don't have that problem.

 After using the tool, you can freely skip to optimal graphics settings: